 Check out our Plants and Gardening Playlist for Kids on YouTube or stream it here.
 Engaging, stories, songs, and shows all about plants and how they grow!
 Run Time: 40 Minutes

 Unit studies are so much fun because kids are constantly making connections across books, experiences, movies, activities, and projects.
 It’s really amazing to watch!
 So, bring on the popcorn!
 Friday night is movie night at our house!

 Honey I Shrunk the Kids

 This was such a hit at our house!
-We came across it during our Field Trip Week just for fun but ended up getting a close up view of the Szalinski’s backyard – plants, bugs, and all!
+Get a close up view of the Szalinski’s backyard – plants, bugs, and all!
 It was also fun to watch a movie featuring a scientist as the main character.